 Strawberry Planting Guide: When to Plant Strawberry Plants

-The following table lists the date ranges when you should plant strawberries according to USDA zones.
+The following table lists the date ranges when you should plant strawberries according to USDA (The United States Department of Agriculture) zones.
 The higher the number, the closer the zone is to the equator.
-Each zone has unique climactic properties, and following this strawberry planting schedule will help you maximize your harvest.
+Each zone has unique climatic properties, and following this strawberry planting schedule will help you maximize your harvest.
 For more, see the Growing Strawberries reference page.

 |USDA Agricultural Zone||Plant Strawberries From:||Plant Strawberries Until:|